Laying the Foundations for Bible Translation

 - The formation of local language committees, who will guide and promote language development.

-- A practical alphabet which is approved and accepted by the community.
+- Developing a practical alphabet and writing rules which are approved and accepted by the community. practical alphabet which is approved and accepted by the community.

-- A detailed analysis of the grammatical system and language structure, which will help translators produce high quality translation.
+- Carrying out a detailed analysis of the grammatical system and language structure, which will help translators produce high quality translation.

-- A language database, often leading to a more fully developed dictionary.
+- Developing a language database, often leading to a more fully developed lexionary or dictionary.